thegesse/thegesse/README.md

 ## Who am I?

-### I’m a first-year student at a French computer science school called [Coda](https://www.coda.school/).
+### I’m a first-year student at a French computer science school called [Coda](https://www.coda.school/)(opens in a new tab if you right-click → “Open in new tab”).
 Currently I am working thowards getting my Bachelor's degree in Fullstack developpment, to achieve that goal I work on multiple projects, whether it be school work or personnal projects, you will find it all here.
 I welcome all help or criticism on any of my repositories, I am always willing to learn new things.

 ## Tech stacks
 #### Here are a few tools I am using during my apprenticeship: